fabiospampinato/tryloop/README.md

 - If the function throws, TryLoop will throw.
 - If the function returns `undefined`, or a `Promise` which resolves to `undefined`, the operation will be retried.
 - If the function returns any other value, or a `Promise` which resolves to any other value, TryLoop will return a `Promise` to that value.
-- If the function can't be retried any longer, e.g. maybe the timeout run out or we hit the max retries limit, TryLoop will return the `options.fallback` value.
+- If the function can't be retried any longer, e.g. maybe the timeout run out or we hit the max retries limit, TryLoop will return `undefined`.

 There are multiple backoff/retry strategies implemented, each with its own particular retry logic.